 - Go to 1&1 Internet, which opens up in a new window.
 If it asks you if you want to accept a cookie, then do so.

-- In the white field to the right of the "www.", type in the domain name you want, without any "www".
+- In the "Domains" box, in the white field to the left of the ".com", type in the domain name you want, without any "www".
 Leave the ".com", unless this is for a nonprofit organization, in which case ".org" is usually best.

 - Their system will tell you whether or not your desired domain name is available.